Meet our team

 Naiya Daswani

-Naiya (she/her) is a junior in high school who is passionate about teenage wellbeing in the age of digital media.
-Through her experience working on mental health initiatives, Naiya strives to mitigate the harmful effects of social media while leveraging technology for positive change.
-She joined GoodforMEdia because she was inspired by the youth engagement and evidence-based research projects that the team curates.
-Naiya is excited to make mental health education and support more accessible to all communities with #GoodforMEdia.
+Naiya is a senior in high school who is passionate about teenage wellbeing in the age of digital media.
+Through her experience working on wellbeing initiatives and research, Naiya strives to mitigate the harmful effects of social media while leveraging technology for positive change.
+She joined GoodforMEdia because she was inspired by the opportunity to promote youth engagement and curate evidence-based research projects.
+Naiya is excited to make mental health education and support more accessible to all communities with GoodforMEdia.

 • Viana Najafi